djndl1/DIP-CV/papers/LeNet.md

 The general problem of minimizing a function w.r.t. a set of parameters is at the root of many issues in CS.
 In Gradient-based learning, the loss function can be minimized by estimating the impact of small variations of the parameter values on the loss function, measured by the gradient of the loss function w.r.t. the parameters.

-the simplest miminization procedure is the _gradient descent algorithm_ where $W$ is iteratively adjusted as:
+The simplest miminization procedure is the _gradient descent algorithm_ where $W$ is iteratively adjusted as:

 $$
 W_{k}=W_{k-1}-\epsilon\frac{\partial E\left(W\right)}{\partial W}